GSA/digitalgov.gov/content/resources/checklist-of-requirements-for-federal-digital-services.md

   </a>
 </p>

-## Coordination During Incidents of National Significance
+## Coordination during incidents of national significance

 Federal websites must provide timely and accurate information during incidents of national significance.
 During such incidents, the Department of Homeland Security has the authority to coordinate all U.S. government communications to ensure consistent public information through an integrated federal incident communications system.
 Coordinate emergency response-related web communications with your [Federal Web Council representative](https://digital.gov/resources/federal-web-council/#current-council-members).